straps/node-dbmon/Readme.md

 It is designed to be easily extended with simple sintax by anyone and, where possibile, to notify of changes without classic polling, but with real-time notification mechanism

 ## Usage sample

-As of today, there is only one driver developed, the PostgreSQL one because I'm a PostgreSQL fan and heavy user.
-This is a short example; you can find more on `test/test-postgresql.js`
+This is a short example of the PostgreSQL driver; you can find more on `test/test-postgresql.js`

 Install a local postgresql database server; grant temporary trust access to the postgresql user editing the pg_hba.conf file and create a test table like this `create table testtable(id integer primary key, val varchar(10));`